Atrial fibrillation: Rate versus rhythm control

 There are two ways to approach atrial fibrillation using medications: rate control and rhythm control.
 Both methods have similar outcomes.
 Rate control lowers the heart rate closer to normal, usually 60 to 100 bpm, without trying to convert to a regular rhythm.
 Rhythm control tries to restore a normal heart rhythm in a process called cardioversion and maintains the normal rhythm with medications.
-Studies suggest that rhythm control is more important in the acute setting AF, whereas rate control is more important in the chronic phase.
+Studies suggest that rhythm control is more important in the acute setting AF, whereas rate control is more important in the long-term.

 The risk of stroke appears to be lower with rate control versus attempted rhythm control, at least in those with heart failure.
 AF is associated with a reduced quality of life, and, while some studies indicate that rhythm control leads to a higher quality of life, some did not find a difference.
 Neither rate nor rhythm control is superior in people with heart failure when they are compared in various clinical trials.
 However, rate control is recommended as the first-line treatment regimen for people with heart failure.
 On the other hand, rhythm control is only recommended when people experience persistent symptoms despite adequate rate control therapy.

 In those with a fast ventricular response, intravenous magnesium significantly increases the chances of achieving successful rate and rhythm control in the urgent setting without major side-effects.
-A person with poor vital signs, mental status changes, preexcitation, or chest pain often will go to immediate treatment with synchronized DC cardioversion.
+A person with poor vital signs, mental status changes, preexcitation, or chest pain often will go to immediate treatment with synchronized direct current cardioversion.
 Otherwise, the decision of rate control versus rhythm control using medications is made.
 This is based on several criteria that include whether or not symptoms persist with rate control.